anagnostop/gio-research/content/post/2024-12-14-zhang-graduation/index.md

 projects: []
 ---

-**Dec 14, 2024.** MLRG congratulates Dr. Xi Zhang on graduating with her Ph.D. in Electrical Engineering from Florida Tech this December.
+**Dec 14, 2024.** MLRG congratulates Dr. {{% mention "xi-zhang" %}} on graduating with her Ph.D. in Electrical Engineering from Florida Tech this December.

 <!--more-->